ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 * RavenDB provides an intuitive certificates management GUI in the Studio.

 * All of the operations which are described below are also available in Command Line Interface (CLI).
-  - Be sure to configure the `SecurityClearance` for each client certficate because the default is [cluster admin](../../../server/security/authorization/security-clearance-and-permissions#cluster-admin) which has full access.
+  - Be sure to configure the `SecurityClearance` for each client certificate because the default is [cluster admin](../../../server/security/authorization/security-clearance-and-permissions#cluster-admin) which has full access.
   - There are CLI-based means to [generate](../../../server/security/authentication/client-certificate-usage#example-i---using-the-ravendb-cli) and [configure client certificates in Windows](../../../server/security/authentication/client-certificate-usage#example-ii---using-powershell-and-wget-in-windows).
   - [Linux](../../../server/security/authentication/client-certificate-usage#example-iii--using-curl-in-linux) developers can use this cURL command sample.